-

 If you want to add or renew a hazardous materials endorsement, you must first be fingerprinted and pass a criminal background check.
 You will receive instructions on how to complete the check when you submit your application for the endorsement at a deputy registrar's branch.

-The BMV has prepared a wealth of information about the hazardous materials regulations, including:
+The TSA has a wealth of information about the hazardous materials regulations.

 Medical Waivers